dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br/>

 Open AI lauched a Reinforcement Learning competition called the [Retro Contest](https://contest.openai.com/) on April 5th.
 The contest lasted over the course of the past 2 months, and the goal was to make the best agent to play the old SEGA Genesis platform game Sonic the Hedgehog.
 The problem is really simple to understand, yet very **very** hard to resolve.
 The evaluation of the agent is done on levels that have not been previously seen by the agent, therefore making the competition a Meta Reinforcement Learning problem.
-I will present how I tried to tackle this problem by applying recently published techniques that have been applied to similar problems (however generally simpler).
+I will present how I tried to tackle this problem by applying recently published techniques that have been used to solve to similar problems (however generally simpler).
 This article will require a bit of background knowledge in Machine Learning and Python, as I will be referencing [my own implementation](https://github.com/dylandjian/retro-contest-sonic).

 ## Introduction

-I started the contest about 3 weeks ago, with general knowledge about Machine Learning and Deep Learning as a self thought practitioner and student in software development.
+I started the contest about 3 to 4 weeks ago (*May 10th*), with general knowledge about Machine Learning and Deep Learning as a self thought practitioner and student in software development.
 My only other experience with a large Reinforcement Learning problem was implementing AlphaGo Zero from scratch, using (mainly) PyTorch.
 [My article on the subject (coming soon)](https://dylandjian.github.io/alphago-zero/) and [my implementation on Github](https://github.com/dylandjian/superGo).
-I followed the [guidelines](https://contest.openai.com/details) to get started and submitted my first agent using one of the baselines algorithm (JERK: _Just Enough Retained Knowledge_).
+I followed the [guidelines](https://contest.openai.com/details) to get started and submitted my first agent using a random policy.
 When it was time to start thinking about a way to formulate a good answer to the problem, a few ideas came to my mind : PPO, DQN and it's variations or perhaps TRPO.
 However, these algorithm have already proven their worth and are known performers.
 I wanted to try something different even though it might not give any successful results.
 I had read the paper about **World Models** a few weeks prior to starting the contest.
 I had thought about a similar approach before reading the paper, but never actually took the time to experiment with it.
 I figured it was the perfect time to apply this really interesting approach to a concrete problem.

 ## World Models

-The algorithm is divided in 3 main components that have their own logic : **V**isual, **M**emory, **C**ontroller.
-The idea behind it is pretty elegent : As humans, we learn our own abstract representation of the dynamics of the world we live in, whether it is in space or in time.
+The algorithm is divided in 3 main components that have their own logic. **V**isual, **M**emory, **C**ontrol.
+The idea behind it is pretty elegent.
+As humans, we learn our own abstract representation of the dynamics of the world we live in, whether it is in time or in space.
 We have the ability to _roughly_ visualize a concept when we think about one.
 Let's say I ask you to visualize what a Sonic level might look like to you.
 If you have already seen or played Sonic, you are probably thinking about a rough sketch of a level, not the RGB value of every pixel of the level.
-If I now ask you to imagine how Sonic is going to evolve on that level you just thought of, you can probably see him move through the level, as well as avoiding cracks, enemy units and getting yellow rings in order to achieve a higher score.
+If I now ask you to imagine how Sonic is going to evolve on that level you just thought of, you can probably see him move through the level, as well as avoiding cracks on the ground, enemy units and getting golden rings in order to achieve a higher score.
-The goal of the paper was to replicate this beautiful architecture, which they successfully did on 2 environments : the _CarRacing-v0_ for OpenAI Gym, and Doom.
-My goal was to try to apply this architecture it to Sonic.
+The goal of the paper was to replicate this beautiful architecture, which they successfully did on 2 environments : the _CarRacing-v0_ in OpenAI Gym, and Doom.
+My goal was to try to apply this architecture to Sonic.

 <center>. . .</center>